 The five day Health and Safety Representatives course, and the one day refresher course is not able to be undertaken via the Recognition of Prior Learning process.
 Training must be conducted face-to-face in a classroom environment, or in extenuating circumstances (such as extreme remote communities) via video-conferencing if this is available.
 This is a requirement of the Regulator.

 HSRs are entitled to refresher training three years after the initial 5 day training course.
 Trained HSRs who continue in the role will need to undertake refresher training each year to continue to issue PINS and direct workers to cease work.

 How will I be assessed and what will I receive?

-There is no requirement for formal assessment in the Health and Safety Representatives course.
+Participant engagement and attendance will be assessed by the trainer in addition to a knowledge evaluation assessment.
 Course participants who attend the full five days of training, and participate during the training delivery will receive a Statement of Attendance.
-Participant engagement and attendance will be assessed by the trainer.

 The course is usually conducted in our training rooms in Cairns.
 Where courses are conducted onsite then a suitable venue, data projector and white board are to be provided by the client company.
 The venue shall have sufficient space for the participants to be seated comfortably for the duration of training.
 Any catering costs shall be borne by the client company.
 Please contact us to discuss alternate arrangements if there is any difficulty in providing these facilities and equipment.